2

 2. SMS — Widely used in India, literally billions of short text messages are sent over the phone networks.
 These messages can be written quickly and offer enormous learning opportunities.
 SMS can be used to provide just in time information of almost any type, like reminders. (e.g., someone undergoing a formal mentoring process) SMS can be used for informational quizzes.
 There are also innovative games based around SMS that have strong learning potential.

 3. Graphic Displays — Almost every mobile phone has a graphic display, even if it just shows signal and battery strength.
 Most phones today have far more graphic power and are able to display words, pictures and animation.
+This comes as an advantage to trivia geeks who play word unscrambler and other trivia games, or even for bookstagrammers who read frequently.
 Such screens also allow for meaningful amounts of text to be displayed, supporting rapid serial presentation of context-appropriate information.
 You can use this type of displays for almost any sort of learning.
 Eventually these displays will render content that is today rendered on personal computers.

 4. Downloadable programs — With mobile phones that have memories, and can accept and install downloaded programs an entire new learning space is opened up on the phone.
 Almost any sort of learning content and interaction technology can be delivered to the phone using this method.